datacentricdesign/iob22/assignments/04-generative-art/step6.md

 ---
 layout: default
-title: Step 3 Refactoring
+title: Step 6 Recap and More
-parent: "04 Box Factory"
+parent: "04 Generative Art"

 ---

-# Step 3
+# Step 6 Recap and More
 {: .no_toc }

 ## Table of contents